arthurcornelio88/arthurcornelio88/README.md

 <h3 align="center">A passionate brazilian data scientist, living in Paris</h3>

 **Projects** :
-- :technologist: Co-founder and CTO of S.A.M.
+- :technologist: Co-founder and CTO of [S.A.M](https://sammusicia.osc-fr1.scalingo.io/) presenting your ultimate AI tool for creating and recommending music, measure by measure, perfectly tailored to your videos!

-- :house_with_garden: AirBnB pricing end-to-end project by myself.
+- :house_with_garden: End-to-end Machine Learning project predicting Rio de Janeiro's AirBnB pricing.
+[Kaggle's notebook](https://www.kaggle.com/code/arthurcornelio/predicting-airbnb-housing-prices-in-rio-de-janeiro) and [GitHub repository](https://github.com/arthurcornelio88/airbnbpricing).

 - 😄 [How happy is Europe?](https://github.com/arthurcornelio88/how-happy-is-europe) **To finish my Le Wagon bootcamp in DataScience and AI, I worked on this project!** It's a machine-learning model to predict happiness in a large dataset made by the European Social Survey.